kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

  - `regex: '.*(banana).*'` is designed to match the entire source, and capture the word `banana` in the first capturing group.
  - `mode: SINGLE_REPLACE` specifies the operation mode, indicating a single replace operation.
  - `replacement_text: 'orange'` replaces the content in the first capturing group with the text `orange`.
- - `subgroup: 1` specifies that the replacement should only apply to the second captured group, which is banana in this case.
+ - `subgroup: 1` specifies that the replacement should only apply to the first captured group, which is banana in this case.

 In this case, if the extractor processes a body containing the text `Fruits: [apple, pear, banana, pineapple]`

 The result will be `Fruits: [apple, pear, orange, pineapple]`

-##### Extractor Example - Replace All Mode
+#### Extractor Example - Replace All Mode

 Define an extractor that replaces all occurrences of the pattern `foo` with the text `bar` in the source.
 ```yaml